otrv4/otrv4/otrv4.md

 Lastly, OTRv4 uses Ed448 as the cryptographic primitive.
 This changes the way values are serialized and how they are computed.
-To define the SMP values under Ed448, we reuse the previously defined generator `G1` for Cramer-Shoup:
+To define the SMP values under Ed448, we reuse the previously defined generator `G1` for ElGamal:

 ```
 G1 = (11781216126343694673728248434331006466518053535701637341687908214793940427